search-api: Search Quality Metrics

 Overall score: 0.8209391842392532 (average of all scores)

-The above means that the queries for passport
+The above means that the queries for passport and contact are both

-returning better results than the query for harry potter
+returning better results than the query for harry potter.

-Moreover, if the score for harry potter
+Moreover, if the score for harry potter was 0.2392687105963024 before

 we made a change, then that means we've made a good change for that query.